 The Badyara people speak a language called Badyara and are part of the Atlantic people cluster.
 The Biafada language is somewhat similar to their language.

 The Badyara people live in the Koundara Region.
 They also live in Senegal and Guinea-Bissau.
 Many fled to Senegal from Guinea well over 100 years ago due to war in their regions.

 Most Badyara villages consist of only 100 to 500 people.
 They are proud of their unique historical and cultural roots.

 They earn extra money by extracting honey from beehives and also by producing excellent cotton cloth.
 Most primarily earn their living as subsistence farmers.

-They still practice female circumcision.
+They practice female circumcision, a process that is painful and leaves the girls vulnerable to infections.
 Boys are circumcised at 8 years old and are then taken away from the village for about one month, during which time they are taught the ways of the people.
 This event is followed by a public washing and a huge celebration involving the whole village.
 This is the only time that the men dance.

 |People Name General||Badyara|

 |Population all Countries||22,000|

 |Location in Country||Gabu region.
 Northeast corner.
 Source: Ethnologue 2016|